PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 18:04:14
+Last updated: 2024-04-05 18:04:48
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla